 What is your staff and what is the staff to child ratio?

 GreenPlay staffs each camp session with a naturalist instructor who is a college graduate (trained in the ecology of the Marin area) and one or more high school graduate or current college student assistants.
 Our adult to child ratio is 1:6.
 We adjust this ratio as necessary to meet the ages and needs of the particular children enrolled in the session.

-Earth Adventurers and Game Changers are mobile camps.
+Earth Adventurers is a mobile camp.
 How do you get around?

 How can I access Flickr photos of my child?

 You received a confirmation email when you signed up for the program that contained sign in information for the Flickr photo site.
 Please send an email to email@example.com if you need sign in information.